blackmagic-debug/black-magic-org/index.md

 ## Black Magic Debug App (BMDA)

 You can also compile the Black Magic Debug as a stand alone application instead of a firmware that you can flash onto a microcontroller.
 This mode resembles the way OpenOCD is used as an "application in the middle".
-Please find more details on the [hardware page](hardware.md#black-magic-debug-app).
+Please find more details on the {ref}`hardware page <hardware:black magic debug app>`.

 ## Contact:
 * If you have questions or suggestions feel free to join us in our chat [![Discord](https://img.shields.io/discord/613131135903596547?logo=discord)](https://discord.gg/P7FYThy)